-Several international and regional instruments also acknowledge the need for progressive implementation of social assistance measures.
+Several international and regional instruments also acknowledge the need for the progressive implementation of social assistance measures.
 As noted above, these include the ICESCR, ILO R. 202 of 2012, the Code on Social Security in the SADC, and the new SADC Protocol on Employment and Labour.

-ILO R. 202 reiterates the commitment to universal protection, but recognizes that this objective may be reached progressively, giving priority to the implementation of nationally defined social protection floors as a starting point for those countries that do not have a minimum level of social security guarantees (para 13, 1a).
+ILO R. 202 reiterates the commitment to universal protection but recognizes that this objective may be reached progressively, giving priority to the implementation of nationally defined social protection floors as a starting point for those countries that do not have a minimum level of social security guarantees (para 13, 1a).

-Some developing countries that have comprehensive social assistance programmes in place have introduced initially more modest frameworks, often involving new benefit designs under zero balanced budget reforms before expanding them.
-Thus for example, the case of South Africa where a more modest level of child benefits compared to the one afforded under Apartheid system, was introduced but expanded to higher numbers of people.
-This can be achieved through constitutional provisions - such as article 27(2) of the South African Constitution- which envisages the progressive attainment of extended coverage, national policies or strategies, and measures appropriately backed by national regulations.
+Some developing countries that have comprehensive social assistance programmes in place have initially introduced more modest frameworks, often involving new benefit designs under zero-balanced budget reforms before expanding them.
+Thus, for example, in the case of South Africa where a more modest level of child benefits compared to the one afforded under the Apartheid system, was introduced but expanded to a higher number of people.
+This can be achieved through constitutional provisions - such as article 27(2) of the South African Constitution - which envisages the progressive attainment of extended coverage, national policies or strategies, and measures appropriately backed by national regulations.

-Box 11: Evolving frameworks for social assistance provision
+Box 15: Evolving frameworks for social assistance provision